ItsHaldun/Conway-s-Game-of-Live/README.md

 This version was made in Python using pygame library.

+*As of the latest push, I stopped working on this project.*

 ### Rules
 - Any live cell with two or three live neighbours survives.
 - Any dead cell with three live neighbours becomes a live cell.